Skip to content(if available)orjump to list(if available)

 I was traveling in Spain and Italy last year when Roland Garros was on, which included major highlights like Nadal’s (likely) last ever match there and strong performances from European players like Alcaraz, Sinner, Tsitsipas and Zverev (indeed almost all of the current top ten men are European).

-But it was only on the pay channel EuroSport, which most homes (and thus Airbnbs) don’t have, and was only available for us in one upmarket hotel in Spain we stayed in for an indulgence for one night.
+But it was only on the pay channel EuroSport, which many homes (and thus Airbnbs) don’t seem to have, and was only available for us in one upmarket hotel in Spain we stayed in for an indulgence for one night.

 null